 Board of Health Meetings

-The Board of Health meets monthly to review violations of the Sanitary Code that may result in fines and/or penalties, and to discuss current public health issues with the Department of Health.
+The Board of Health meets monthly (view the yearly meeting schedule) to review violations of the Sanitary Code that may result in fines and/or penalties, and to discuss current public health issues with the Department of Health.
 The Board of Health is not in session during August.